vives-project-xp/SmartGlasses/docs/Getting Started/Development/buildingGuide.md

 npx eas build --platform android '--local' --profile preview npx eas build --platform ios '--local' --profile preview
 ```
+!!!! note
+    for ease we pre programmed the command in scripts in package.json like so:
+    ```json
+    "scripts":
+    {
+        "prod:build:android": "npx eas build --platform android --profile production --clear-cache", "prod:build:ios": "npx eas build --platform ios --profile production --clear-cache", "dev:build:android": "npx eas build --platform android  --profile development --clear-cache", "dev:build:ios": "npx eas build --platform ios --profile development --clear-cache", "preview:build:android": "npx eas build --platform android --profile preview --clear-cache", "preview:build:ios": "npx eas build --platform ios --profile preview --clear-cache", }
+    ```

+    You can run these commands via:
+    ```bash
+    npm run prod:build:android # this will trigger a production build for android npm run prod:build:ios # this will trigger a production build for ios npm run dev:build:android # this will trigger a development build for android npm run dev:build:ios # this will trigger a development build for ios npm run preview:build:android # this will trigger a preview build for android npm run preview:build:ios # this will trigger a preview build for ios
+    ```
+    you can still add extra flags like `--local` if needed.

 You can rename the file afterward using F2.
 3. The build runs locally and the result is in the `./build` folder of your project.